Training Energy-Based Normalizing Flow with Score-Matching Objectives: Appendix

 \textbf{Datasets.}~The experiments presented in Section~\ref{sec:experiments:high_dim} are performed on the MNIST~\citep{deng2012mnist} and CIFAR-10~\citep{Krizhevsky2009LearningML} datasets.
 The training and test sets of MNIST and CIFAR-10 contain 50,000 and 10,000 images, respectively.
 The data are smoothed using the uniform dequantization method presented in~\citep{Dinh2014NICENI}.
+The observable parts (i.e., $\vx_O$) of the images in Fig.~\ref{fig:imputation} are produced using the pre-trained model in~\citep{ning2023input}.